junxit/us-congress-bills-115/metadata.md

 - 2017-11-08 — Introduced in House
 - 2017-11-08 — Referred to the Committee on Financial Services, and in addition to the Committee on Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-11-08 — Referred to the Committee on Financial Services, and in addition to the Committee on Rules, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-11-14 — Committee Consideration and Mark-up Session Held.
+- 2017-11-14 — Ordered to be Reported by the Yeas and Nays: 34 - 25.
+- 2018-11-06 — House Committee on Rules Granted an extension for further consideration ending not later than Dec.
+7, 2018.
+- 2018-11-06 — Reported by the Committee on Financial Services.
+H. Rept.
+115-1010, Part I.
+- 2018-11-06 — Reported by the Committee on Financial Services.
+H. Rept.
+115-1010, Part I.
+- 2018-11-28 — House Committee on Rules Granted an extension for further consideration ending not later than Dec.
+28, 2018.
+- 2018-12-28 — Committee on Rules discharged.
+- 2018-12-28 — Committee on Rules discharged.
+- 2018-12-28 — Placed on the Union Calendar, Calendar No. 868.